crrobinson14/lambda-meta/README.md

 This project provides some simple, mildly-opinionated wrappers for AWS Lambda request processing.
 Specifically:

-1. Parsing parameters in Lambda requires a lot of manual, repetitive work, and attention paid to where the parameters are coming in (e.g. query string vs. body).
+1. Parsing parameters in Lambda requires a lot of manual, repetitive work, as well as attention to where the parameters are coming in.
 For example, if you normally expect to parse a POST request via `JSON.parse(event.body)` you may be surprised at what happens if you call the function via `sls invoke`!
-In that case, (depending on how you call it) the data you pass may not need to be parsed and your call may fail!
+In that case, (depending on how you call it) the data you pass may not need to be parsed and your call may fail.

     Lambda Meta handles these and a variety of other conditions to make your life easier.

-2. `serverless.com` is a great stack but it's common to find over time that your `serverless.yml` file gets quickly out of control and hard to manage.
-And as a YML file, syntax can be prickly - siomple indentation errors can break your entire stack in bad ways.
-Even worse, in an API with dozens of functions, it can be a real pain to do things like refactoring (adding CORS support to a group of functions - get ready for a lot of boilerplate pasting, and be careful not to miss one!) or even just double-checking a function's settings.

-    Lambda Meta makes this job MUCH easier.
-Changing your `serverless.yml` to a `serverless.js` file allows you to include custom logic in its generation.
-Lambda Meta provides a convenient helper that scans a directory you specify, finds all the functions defined there, and, using metadata in each file, outputs a fully formatted `functions:` block to Serverless!
-This is a huge time-saver and lets you immediately see a function's inputs, HTTP settings, and more all in a single file while editing it.
+2. Over time, `serverless.yml` file can grow out of control and be hard to maintain, particularly in the `functions` definitions.
+If your needs are complex, such as using tuning memory, timeout, and other settings per function, you may find that this file grows to hundreds of even thousands of lines long, and hard to visually "scan" for inconsistencies.

+    Lambda Meta simplifies this job by moving operating parameters, input validation, API Gateway settings, and more into documentation blocks within the function files themselves.
+These will feel very familiar to VueJS/React developers because all of the logic and code related to a function is kept together in a single file.

-3. Output handling is standardized, and set both the HTTP status code and output format for each response.
+3. Output handling is also standardized.
+Lambda Meta will set HTTP status codes and output formats consistently for every function response, eliminating additional boilerplate from many handlers.
+If/where required, you can still take manual control over the output handling.

 ## Usage

 Usage is fairly simple.
-Install the module (`npm i -S lambda-meta`), then create each handler file with this template:
+Install the module (`npm i -S lambda-meta` or `yarn add lambda-meta`), then create each handler file with one of these templates:

     import { LMHandler, LMContext, processRequest } from 'lambda-meta';

     export const handler: LMHandler = {
-        name: 'myFunction',

         // Your processing function.
-See below for details, but TL;DR context.params will have your parameters. async process(event: any, context: LMContext) {
+See below for details. async process(event: any, context: LMContext) {
+            console.log('Parameters received:', context.params);
             return true;
         }
     };

-    export const entry = (event: any, context: any, callback: any) => processRequest(handler, event, context, callback);
+    // Bind the standard AWS Lambda "entry point" to the additional request-processing "smarts" in Lambda-Meta. export const entry = (event: any, context: any, callback: any) => processRequest(handler, event, context, callback);

 ES5 is also supported: